 3. Photography and video consent form

-4. Parent/guardian consent form for field trips
+4. Field trip consent form

 5. Permission to apply sunscreen form

-Beyond compliance, this form is practical for health and safety.
-Children have different skin sensitivities, and some may be allergic to specific ingredients found in generic sunscreens.
-A permission to apply sunscreen form allows families to authorize the use of a specific brand they provide or opt into the brand your program supplies.
-This ensures children are protected from sun exposure while avoiding potential skin reactions.
+Beyond compliance, this form is highly practical for health and safety.
+Children have different skin sensitivities, and some react poorly to specific ingredients found in generic sunscreens.
+This form lets families authorize the use of a specific brand they provide or opt into the brand your program supplies.
+This ensures children stay protected from sun exposure while avoiding potential skin reactions.

-Best practices for managing consent forms
+What are the best practices for managing childcare consent forms?

 Include essential details